frank26080115/Bones-3D-Printer/ordered_lessons/lesson9.md

 ### T-slot Nuts

-McMaster-Carr does NOT stock T-slot-nuts for M5 screws, or at least... they do but they cost like $2 each and we'd need like 180 of them.
+McMaster-Carr does NOT stock T-slot-nuts for M5 screws, or at least... they do but they cost like $2 each and we'd need about another 160 of them.
 So this one we have to buy from Amazon.

 ![](../images/lesson9/tslotnutamazon.png)